Endometriosis facts to help you on your journey

 How is endometriosis different from ovarian cysts?

-Ovarian cysts are typically caused when the egg-releasing follicle in the ovary continues to grow.
+Ovarian cysts are typically caused when the egg-releasing follicle in the ovary continues to grow and fills with fluid.
 They remain in or on the surface of the ovary, and are typically harmless.

 If you get a hysterectomy, will the pain stop?